 Designed to keep soldiers on their feet day after day, MREs are the ultimate convenient survival food.
-Requiring zero food prep, they are nutritionally balanced, calorie-dense, and can be eaten hot or cold.
+They require zero food prep and are nutritionally balanced, calorie-dense, and can be eaten hot or cold.

 Finding cheap MREs requires a lot of shopping around.
 We’ve done some of the hard work for you and compiled a list of the top places to buy cheap MREs online.